 Good Parenting Tip 3: Time block your own screen time

-Just as you give screen time to your kids, you should set an example by doing the same and time blocking specific times of the day where you can go on the internet or play with your phone.
+Just as you give screen time to your kids, you should set an example by doing the same and time-blocking specific times of the day when you can go on the internet or play with your phone.
 Put it on a big calendar somewhere visible in your house and make house rules about the usage of digital devices, i.e., no devices at the dinner table or while you have family bonding time.
-For more tips on how to set up a phone usage contract with your kids, check out my other post on how!

 Good Parenting Tip 4: Only check your social media on a desktop or laptop

 When you make it difficult to access your social media accounts, you are less likely to jump on them to spend endless hours getting envious over pictures of your friends who just took a vacation in Cabo while you are suffering in the snowy weather.
 We too often compare our good parenting skills to those of others displayed on social media accounts, thus decreasing our self-worth as a parent.
 This is a toxic situation that neither you nor your kids will benefit from.

 Good Parenting Tip 5: Charge your phone outside of your bedroom